Tertiary education statistics

 This article presents statistics on tertiary education in the European Union (EU).
 Tertiary education — provided by universities and other higher education institutions — is the level of education following secondary schooling.
 Higher education plays an essential role in society, creating new knowledge, transferring knowledge to students and fostering innovation; some European universities are among the most prestigious in the world.

 Since the introduction of the Bologna process (see the article on education and training introduced) a major expansion in higher education systems has taken place, accompanied by significant reforms in degree structures and quality assurance systems.
-However, the financial and economic crisis has affected higher education in different ways, with some countries investing more and others making radical cutbacks in their education spending.
+However, the financial and economic crisis has affected higher education in different ways, with some EU Member States investing more and others making radical cutbacks in their education spending.

 Main statistical findings

-The EU-27 had around 4 000 higher education (undergraduate and postgraduate) institutions, with almost 20 million students in 2010 (see Table 1).
-Four Member States reported more than 2 million tertiary students in 2010, namely Germany (note the data for this country excludes students enrolled at ISCED level 6), the United Kingdom, France and Poland; tertiary student numbers in Italy and Spain were just below this level and together these six countries accounted for two thirds of all EU-27 students in tertiary education.
-Romania was the only other Member State to record at least one million tertiary students in 2010.
+The EU-28 had around 4 000 higher education (undergraduate and postgraduate) institutions, with just over 20 million students in 2011 (see Table 1).
+Four Member States reported more than 2.0 million tertiary education students in 2011, namely Germany, the United Kingdom, France and Poland; tertiary education student numbers in Italy and Spain were just below this level and together these six countries accounted for two thirds of all EU-28 students in tertiary education.
+No other Member State recorded more than one million tertiary education students in 2011.

-Across the EU-27, just over one third (34.0 %) of the students in tertiary education were studying social sciences, business or law, with more female (3.9 million) than male (2.8 million) students in this field of education, as shown in Figure 1.
-The second largest number of students by field of education was in engineering, manufacturing and construction-related studies which accounted for 13.6 % of all students in tertiary education; three quarters of the students in this field were male.
+Across the EU-28, one third (33.3 %) of the students in tertiary education were studying social sciences, business or law in 2011, with more female (3.9 million) than male (2.8 million) students in this field of education, as shown in Figure 1.
+The second largest number of students by field of education was in engineering, manufacturing and construction-related studies which accounted for 15.0 % of all students in tertiary education; nearly three quarters of the students in this field were male.

 The median age of students in tertiary education can be influenced by a number of factors: whether students postpone starting tertiary education either by choice (for example, by taking a break or a gap year between secondary and tertiary education) or obligation (for example, for military service); the length of the tertiary education courses studied; or the extent to which mature students return to tertiary education later in life.
-In 2010, the median age of students in tertiary education ranged from 20.3 in Ireland to 22.5 in Spain, with the Nordic countries of Sweden, Denmark and Finland, as well as Austria, Luxembourg, Greece and Germany above this range (see Figure 2); note that the German figure was above the EU-27 average of 22.1 years, even though the data exclude those students enrolled at ISCED level 6.
+In 2011, the median age of students in tertiary education ranged from 20.4 in Ireland, 20.6 in France and 20.7 in Belgium to 24.9 in Finland, 24.8 in Sweden and 24.6 in Denmark (see Figure 2).

 The strategic framework for European cooperation in education and training that was adopted in May 2009 set a number of benchmarks, including one for tertiary education, namely that by 2020 the proportion of 30- to 34-year-olds with tertiary educational attainment should be at least 40 %.
-Just over one third (34.6 %) of the population aged 30 to 34 in the EU-27 had a tertiary education in 2011, rising to almost four out of ten (38.5 %) among women, and falling to just over three out of ten (30.8 %) among men (see Figure 3).
-In Ireland, Luxembourg, Sweden and the United Kingdom, the proportion of 30- to 34-year-old men and women with tertiary educational attainment was already 40 % or more in 2011; this was also the case in Norway and Switzerland.
-By contrast, less than 20 % of men in this age range had a tertiary education in the Czech Republic, Slovakia, Romania and Italy, as was also the case in Croatia, the former Yugoslav Republic of Macedonia and Turkey (where the proportion of women having a tertiary educational attainment was also below 20 %).
+Just over one third (35.7 %) of the population aged 30 to 34 in the EU-28 had a tertiary education in 2012, rising to four out of ten (39.9 %) among women, and falling to just over three out of ten (31.5 %) among men (see Figure 3).
+In many Member States (Belgium, Denmark, Ireland, Spain, France, Cyprus, Lithuania, Luxembourg, the Netherlands, Finland, Sweden and the United Kingdom) the proportion of 30- to 34-year-old persons with tertiary educational attainment was already 40 % or more in 2012; this was also the case in Iceland, Norway and Switzerland.
+By contrast, the proportion of men with a tertiary education in this age range in Croatia, Slovakia and Italy did not even reach 20 %, as was also the case in Turkey (where the proportion of women having a tertiary educational attainment was also below 20 %).

-Almost 4.5 million students graduated from tertiary education establishments in the EU-27 in 2010.
-An analysis of the number of graduates by field of education shows that 35.7 % had studied social sciences, business and law; this share was higher than the equivalent share (34.0 %) of tertiary education students still in the process of studying within this field, suggesting that less students had started this type of study in recent years, or that drop-out rates were higher in other fields.
-A similar situation was observed for health and welfare, which made up 15.1 % of graduates from 13.6 % of the tertiary student population, as well as the smaller field of services studies.
+Approximately 4.8 million students graduated from tertiary education establishments in the EU-28 in 2011.
+An analysis of the number of graduates by field of education shows that 34.8 % had studied social sciences, business and law; this share was higher than the equivalent share (33.3 %) of tertiary education students still in the process of studying within this field, suggesting that less students had started this type of study in recent years, or that either drop-out rates or average course lengths were higher in other fields.
+A similar situation was observed for health and welfare, which made up 15.1 % of graduates from 14.0 % of the tertiary education student population, as well as the smaller field of services studies.
 The reverse situation was observed for the other fields of education shown in Figures 1 and 4, most notably for engineering, manufacturing and construction-related studies.

-Within the EU-27, female graduates outnumbered male graduates by a ratio of approximately three to two; this ratio reached three to one for health and welfare fields of education (see Figure 4).
-Male graduates outnumbered female graduates slightly in agriculture and veterinary fields, more so in science, mathematics and computing fields, and by close to three to one in engineering, manufacturing and construction-related fields.
+Within the EU-28, female graduates outnumbered male graduates by a ratio of approximately three to two; this ratio exceeded three to one for health and welfare fields of education and two to one for humanities and arts (see Figure 4).
+Male graduates outnumbered female graduates slightly in science, mathematics and computing fields, and by close to three to one in engineering, manufacturing and construction-related fields.

 Data sources and availability